 Jamie Silva-Steele, President and Chief Executive Officer

-Jamie Silva-Steele brings with her 28 years of progressive experience in an academic healthcare environment.
-After earning a Bachelor’s of Science in Nursing from the University of New Mexico, she began her career as a Pediatric Nurse and worked in the General and Sub-Acute Nursing Units at the University of New Mexico Hospital (UNMH).
+Jamie Silva-Steele brings with her 30 years of progressive experience in an academic healthcare environment.
+After earning a Bachelor’s of Science in Nursing from the University of New Mexico, she began her career as a Pediatric Nurse and worked in the General and Sub-Acute Pediatric Nursing Units at the University Of New Mexico Hospital (UNMH).
 As her career progressed, she moved into leadership roles within the organization, taking on director positions and serving as an Administrator for Ambulatory Services at UNMH.
-In addition to her clinical education and experience, she also received a Master’s in Business Administration—a credential that has helped her to successfully handle the business-side of healthcare operations.
-Prior to assuming the role of President and CEO of SRMC, she served as the facility’s Chief Operating Officer (COO).
+In addition to her clinical education and experience, she also received a Master’s in Business Administration.
+Prior to assuming the role of President and CEO of UNM Sandoval Regional Medical Center (SRMC) in June 2014, she served as the facility’s Interim Chief Operating Officer (COO).

-Silva-Steele continues her educational and professional growth through memberships in several organizations, including the American Organization of Nurse Executives (AONE), the New Mexico Nurses Organization of Nurse Executives (NMONE), the American Academy of Ambulatory Care Nursing (AAACN) and the American College of Health Executives (ACHE).
-She was also a National Association of Public Hospitals (NAPH) Fellow from 2011-2012, and just completed a two year term on the Board of Directors for the New Mexico Center of Nursing Excellence.
-Further, as a recipient of The Disparities Leadership Program Award for “Recognition of Excellence in Addressing Racial and Ethnic Disparities in Health Care” from the Disparities Solution Center of Massachusetts General Hospital, she has demonstrated her commitment to creating accessible healthcare for people from all walks of life.
+Silva-Steele continues her educational and professional growth through memberships in several organizations, including the American Organization of Nurse Executives (AONE), the New Mexico Nurses Organization of Nurse Leaders (NMONL), the American Academy of Ambulatory Care Nursing (AAACN), the American College of Health Executives (ACHE), and the New Mexico American College of Health Executives (NMHE).
+Further, she was a National Association of Public Hospitals (NAPH) Fellow from 2011-2012, focusing on aligning Health Systems and Physicians.
+She also participated in The Disparities Leadership Program at the Disparities Solution Center at Massachusetts General Hospital from 2009-2010, receiving an award in innovation and success to eliminate racial and ethnic disparities in health care.
+Silva-Steele recently received her Fellowship in the American College of Health Care Executives (FACHE).

 Pam Demarest, Chief Nursing Officer